CircuitSolver Typical Specs + IMI Steps

 Recirculation Pump Size Selection

 For recirculation pump sizing, CircuitSolver® allows the pump(s) to be sized exactly without any need to oversize to account for typical manual balancing problems.
 ThermOmegaTech® recommends using established industry-standard pump sizing procedures.
-For example, the ASPE Design Handbook and ASHRAE Handbook both have established methods for recirculation pump sizing.
+For example, the ASPE Design Handbook and ASHRAE Handbook have established recirculation pump sizing methods.
 To aid in calculating the pressure loss across the CircuitSolver® balancing valve, refer to the CircuitSolver® Design Guide.

 Typical CircuitSolver® Installation and Maintenance Instructions

-For illustrated and printable IMIs for each valve model, visit the specifications page.
+For illustrated and printable IMIs for each valve model, visit the Installation & Maintenance Manuals page.

-- We recommend that you install a union after the CircuitSolver® and a shut-off valve before and after the valve.
+- We recommend installing a union after the CircuitSolver® and a shut-off valve before and after the valve.

 - Our CSU models include an integrated union with an optional check valve.